pnsn/station_metrics/README.md

 # station_metrics
-Colelction of scripts and other code to calculate metrics from raw waveforms
+Collection of scripts and other code to calculate metrics from raw waveforms